hsamrach/QAssfilt/README.md

 Note: please store only one (.dmnd) file in the database directory.
 ##### --kraken2_db_path, -kd | --gtdbtk_db_path, -gd | --abricate | --abritamr
 By default, these tools were skipped.
-Once they are triggered, the workflow will include them.
+Once they are triggered by providing an option or databases (see help information), the workflow will include them.

 Users have to had Kraken2 and GTDB-TK database downloaded.
 Otherwise, you can download through the link below:
 ```